Marvin Kaye: Career

-Kaye authored nineteen novels including the science fiction cult classics, The Incredible Umbrella and (co-authored with Parke Godwin) The Masters of Solitude, and the critically-acclaimed mysteries Bullets for Macbeth and My Son, the Druggist.
+Kaye authored nineteen novels including the science fiction cult classics, The Incredible Umbrella and (co-authored with Parke Godwin) The Masters of Solitude, and the critically acclaimed mysteries Bullets for Macbeth and My Son, the Druggist.
 Kaye's last book, published in 2020 by Metamorphic Press, was Quest for the Pastried Peach, his own whimsical retelling of the famous "Siberian Peach Pie" shaggy joke, which he wrote in a different literary style for each chapter.
 A collection of Kaye's poetry is planned for posthumous publication by Metamorphic Press.

 Kaye edited numerous genre anthologies such as Fiends and Creatures and The Game is Afoot, as well as magazines such as H. P. Lovecraft's Magazine of Horror, Sherlock Holmes Mystery Magazine, and Black Cat Mystery Magazine.
 As a charter member of The Wolfe Pack, a literary society devoted to Nero Wolfe (the detective created by Rex Stout), Kaye compiled selected essays and stories from the group's journal, The Gazette, into two books in 2005, The Nero Wolfe Files and The Archie Goodwin Files.
 One of his anthologies, The Fair Folk, won a World Fantasy Award in 2006.

 In the summer of 2011, Kaye purchased America's oldest supernatural periodical (dating back to 1923), Weird Tales Magazine, with John Harlacher.
 Kaye was editor and co-publisher (with Harlacher).
 In addition to other artistic changes, Kaye instituted themed issues.

 In August 2012, Kaye announced that Weird Tales was going to publish an excerpt from Victoria Foyt's controversial novel Save the Pearls, which many critics accused of featuring racist stereotyping.
 Kaye wrote an essay titled "A Thoroughly NONRACIST Novel" defending his decision to publish the excerpt.
 The essay and Kaye's decision to publish the excerpt were criticized, particularly by N. K. Jemisin and Jim C. Hines, and the publisher subsequently announced that Weird Tales no longer had plans to run the excerpt.

 Kaye was also a regular columnist, writing "Marvin Kaye's Nth Dimension" for Space and Time, a science fiction magazine.
-His column is exclusively on the Space and Time website.

 Kaye was a member of the Authors Guild, the Dramatists Guild of America, the Actors' Equity Association, The Broadway League, and The Sons of the Desert (of which he served as president from 1974 to 1976).
 He was also an honorary member of the Mark Twain Society.

 Personal life

-Kaye married Saralee Bransdorf on August 4, 1963 in Wilkes-Barre, Pennsylvania; they had one child, Terry Ellen Kaye.
-Saralee Kaye died July 12, 2006 of complications from endometrial cancer in New York City.
+Kaye married Saralee Bransdorf on August 4, 1963, in Wilkes-Barre, Pennsylvania; they had one child, Terry Ellen Kaye.
+Saralee Kaye died July 12, 2006, of complications from endometrial cancer in New York City.
 The couple resided in New York.
-Marvin Kaye died of natural causes on May 13, 2021 in New York.
+Marvin Kaye died of natural causes on May 13, 2021, in New York.
 He is buried in the Sanctuary of Abraham & Sarah Mausoleum in Paramus, New Jersey.